 Scouring designer boutiques is practically mandatory in Milan, and the best are situated on Via della Spiga, Via Montenapoleone, Corso Vittorio Emanuele and Galleria Vittorio Veneto.
 If you’re taking this aspect of Milanese culture particularly seriously, you might even want to enlist the help of a personal shopper – well, you’d ask for a guide at a museum, wouldn’t you?
 Speaking of which, head to Palazzo Reale and the Pinacoteca di Brera to gaze at contemporary works and Renaissance masterpieces respectively, and the Basilica di Santa Maria delle Grazie, home to Leonardo da Vinci’s The Last Supper.
 Take a trip around the Italian gothic Duomo, and climb the stairs to the rooftop, where you’ll have panoramic views of the city from a vertigo-inducing height of 215 feet.
 Once your feet are planted firmly back on the pavement, stroll to the 19th-century Sempione Park: hidden between the trees, you’ll find permanent sculptures by Arman, Francesco Barzaghi, Giorgio de Chirico and Antonio Paradiso.

 Don’t miss Ceresio 7, a cutting-edge restaurant in the historic Enel building, five minutes’ walk from the hotel.
 The menu is as impressive as the location: we’re partial to the ox sirloin spiked with green pepper, and the asparagus risotto with basil and parmesan.
 Try the caviar and oysters at A’Riccione, where the seafood is routinely rated among the best in Milan (you might want to take a pair of sunglasses for the dazzlingly bright art deco wallpaper).
 For a quieter, more traditional supper, Il Coriandolo serves up veal chops, tuna tartare and super-thin ‘guitar-string spaghetti’.
-In the artistic Brera district, Pisacco is a contemporary bistro with a menu of Asian-inspired dishes; go for the chickpea soup with puffed cereal and seaweed.

 The Crazy Cat Café has one (very furry) difference: it’s hosted by nine cats, who’ll pad around and purr while you sip hot coffee and munch on sugar-dusted apple pie.
 Although it doesn’t have any feline friends, Pavé Milano does do a wicked brew (and tasty ice cream to boot).